 The Board is responsible for the organization and administration of the Group, for ensuring proper control of its accounting and other financial circumstances as well as for appointing and removing the President.
 All members elected by the shareholders' meeting are independent of the company and company management.

-The 2016 AGM adopted the Nomination Committee's recommendation for reelection of Fritz H. Schur, Monica Caneman, Carsten Dilling, Lars-Johan Jarnheimer, Dag Mejdell, Sanna Suvanto-Harsaae and Jacob Wallenberg, and the election of new member Berit Svendsen.
+The 2017 AGM adopted the Nomination Committee's recommendation for reelection of Fritz H. Schur, Monica Caneman, Carsten Dilling, Lars-Johan Jarnheimer, Dag Mejdell, Sanna Suvanto-Harsaae, Berit Svendsen and Jacob Wallenberg.
 Fritz H. Schur was reelected Chairman of the Board.

-The composition of the Board is based on the fact that SAS operates in a market subject to significant pressure for change and intense competition.
-Against this background, the Nomination Committee felt that continuity within the Board was highly important while also identifying a need for further operational experience in the area of digitization.
+The composition of the Board is based on the fact that SAS operates in a market subject to significant pressure for change and intense competition as well as growth.
+Given these conditions, the Nomination Committee is of the opinion that Board continuity is of particular importance.
 With its experience of SAS and previous action programs related to the qualified Board work, the Nomination Committee deemed the Board to be particularly suited to provide the company's management the necessary support in the ongoing change process.

 The Nomination Committee's opinion was that the Code's requirements for diversity, breadth and an even gender balance increased through the Nomination Committee's proposal.

 No share convertibles or options have been issued to the Board of SAS AB.